jackschu/uva-operating-systems-review/markdownfiles/file-systems.md

         -   in log: mark begin (stuff im prob gunna do VV)
         -   write what youre gunna do
         -   mark commit (i am now promising to do this^)
-        -   start apply log ti disk
+        -   start apply log to disk
         -   when commit reached, clear log
     -   if crash before commit, just dont do it
-    -   if crash after commit, just redo it (incase it wasnt done)
+    -   if crash after commit, just redo it (in-case it wasnt done)
     -   consistency b/c commit message and stuff w/in one sector
 -   logged things should be idempotent (ok to do twice)
 -   redo logging file systems called journaling filesystems